Collapsed Drain Repair Cost

 First of all, you will need to locate the damaged drain pipe and dig around the area to access it.
 You will likely be able to identify a rough area by looking for any wet patches or sunken ground, as these are the areas where water is likely to leak, leading to these effects.

-Once you have found an obvious patch of ground, start digging carefully, so not to damage the pipes even more.
+Once you have found a suitable patch of ground, start digging carefully, so you don't damage the pipes even more.
 Dig enough earth from around the pipe and underneath, so that the whole pipe is accessible to carry out a full and effective repair.

 Once you have unearthed the pipe and located the damage, you will need to cut through the pipe on either side of the crack.
 Ideally, this should be about two inches either side, but the overall aim is to go for a clean cut on both ends so there aren’t any cracks on the remaining pipe.